jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 ### Generics

 `list` is a generic class, and the `str` in `list[str]` is called a type parameter.
 So generics are useful when the class is a kind of container, and does not care about the type of elements it contains.
 We can easily write a generic class on our own.
-Say we want to wrap a variable of arbitary type and log a message when its value is changed.
+Say we want to wrap a variable of arbitrary type and log a message when its value is changed.

 ```python
 from typing import TypeVar, Generic